-The idea of the Stretch zone is used a lot in sports psychology with the theory known as the inverted U hypothesis, that an optimum amount of stress or pressure can lead to optimum performance.
+The idea of the Stretch zone is used a lot in sports and business psychology with the theory known as the inverted U hypothesis, that an optimum amount of stress or pressure can lead to optimum performance.

 However, if our learner driver perceives an over threatening gap between their driving ability and being able to safely negotiate the roundabout their Defence system will be activated.
 They may experience a higher level of physical and cognitive stress symptoms, which are likely to have a detrimental effect on their driving performance.
 They may move from the Stretch learning zone into the Panic zone or even worse into the Failure zone, resulting in a learner who now fears roundabouts.

 The learner drivers experience and resulting behaviour and performance will then influence their self-confidence and future perceptions the next time they experience the same situation.
 If they had a positive experience, they are happy to repeat and practice until roundabouts slip into their learning Comfort zone.
 However, if they had a negative experience and slipped into the Panic or Failure zone of learning they may continue to perceive approaching roundabouts as stressful.